 Generate a game board map from a bitmap

-I’m currently developing an adventure board game in XNA, where players can play missions that take place on a board that is made up of square tiles.
+I’m building an adventure board game in XNA, where missions take place on a board that is made up of square tiles.
 It’s a lot like the amazing, old board game Hero Quest.
-In this post, I’ll describe how my custom-made game engine generates a board from a bitmap.

-The engine defines a set of item types that can be placed on the board, like characters, doors, furnitures etc. as well as how each item can interact with the board.
-For instance, characters can move around, while static objects can not.
-Doors let characters pass and can be seen through, while rubble blocks vision and passage.
-Book shelves and chests can contain hidden treasures and blocks passages, but don’t block vision.
-And so on, and so on.
+For instance, characters can move, while static objects can not.
+Doors let characters pass into other rooms, and can be seen through, while rubble blocks vision and passage.
+Book shelves and chests can contain treasures and blocks passages, but don’t block vision, etc.

 Board movement